Mousse Filled Angel Food Cake

 - Add the sugar very slowly.

 - Once the flour is folded in, the batter should be fluid; droopy but not stiff.
-It’s thick, but with help of a spatula, it will flow into the pan.
+It’s thick, but with the help of a spatula, it will flow into the pan.

 - Do Not Open the oven door while the cake is baking!

 - Test for doneness by tapping the top of the cake with your fingertip.
 The cake is done if the indentation pops back up.
 If the indentation remains, bake a little while longer.
-PRO-Tip: The toothpick test is not reliable when making an angel food cake.

 - Cool upside down.
 Either use the “feet” that are on the top of the pan or invert onto a glass soda or wine bottle.
 Cool for 2-3 hours before removing the cake from the pan.